PyCodeCamp/LoggerFlow/README.md

 ---

-If anything here still looks wrong for your environment, tell me what OS/python binary you are using and I will tailor the steps exactly for that setup.
+If anything here still looks wrong for your environment or need any help in setting up the project, drop an email to "admin@pycodecamp.com", you can expect the reponse with 6 hours.